Best methods for attracting and retaining talented employees

 Instead, the best thing your organization can do is adapt to the needs and wants of current employees.

-Excessive working hours and mistreatment from employers were the catalysts for many to leave short-staffed positions struggling to stay open.
+• Excessive working hours and employer mistreatment were the catalysts for many to leave short-staffed positions that were struggling to stay open.

-Since schools also shifted to remote learning, some parents were unable to obtain childcare and had to quit their jobs.
+• Since schools also shifted to remote learning, some parents could not obtain childcare and had to quit their jobs.

 What does the best talent want?

-Providing an excellent employee experience is the best way to find and retain highly talented employees, but you need to know what they want to do so.
-In the past, money was the #1 motivating factor, but that’s simply not the case anymore.
+Providing an excellent employee experience is the best way to find and retain highly talented employees.
+However, you need to know what they want to do.
+Money was the #1 motivating factor in the past, but that’s not the case anymore.

 Attracting and retaining talented employees

-Employees have more stringent expectations than ever for employers, and there’s a ridiculous amount of competition out there.
+Employees have more stringent expectations of employers than ever, and there’s a ridiculous amount of competition.

 Given all the complications, how can you hope to secure the best employees for your organization?